Child Care Business Plan Template

 Your executive summary provides an introduction to your business plan, but it is normally the last section you write because it provides a summary of each key section of your plan.

 Next, provide an overview of each of the subsequent sections of your plan.
-For example, give a brief overview of the child care industry.
+For example, give a brief overview of the childcare industry.
 Discuss the type of child care you are operating.
-Detail your direct competitors.
-Give an overview of your target customers.
-Provide a snapshot of your marketing plan.
+Provide key details regarding your direct competition.
+Give an overview of your target audience.
+Provide a snapshot of your marketing strategy.
 Identify the key members of your team.
 And offer an overview of your financial plan.

 Company Analysis

-In your company analysis, you will detail the type of child care business you are operating.
+In your company analysis, you will describe your business concept for a child care business that you are currently operating or plan to open.

 For example, you might operate one of the following types:

-1. Home-Based Child Care: this type of child care business operates out of your home and typically has one or two caregivers on staff.
+Home-Based Child Care: this type of childcare business operates out of your home and typically has one or two caregivers on staff.

-2. Child Care Center: a child care center operates out of a commercial building.
+Child Care Center: a childcare center operates out of a commercial building.
 It typically has multiple staff and caregivers and can serve many, many children.

-3. Pre-School Child Care: a child care business that primarily serves preschoolers
+Early Childhood Education Center: a childcare business that primarily serves preschoolers

 Include answers to question such as: